Code-Institute-Submissions/cake-and-away/README.md

 - [AmIResponsive:](http://ami.responsivedesign.is/#)
     - Used to check how the layout of the website looks across different devices.
 - [W3Schools:](https://www.w3schools.com/)
-    - Used as a resource for coding and CSS styling tips
+    - Used as a resource for card and gallery coding section and CSS styling tips
 - [Generated Photo's:](https://generated.photos/faces)
     - Used for images on the reviews section.
 - [Imgbb:](https://imgbb.com/)